ildarkamaev/-3_pokedex_v2/README.md

 - HTML and CSS (SCSS of course) for building the website

 ## What I learned
-- About the existance of PokeAPI
-- New way of making fetch requests
+- About async await functions for fetching data
+- how to create a popup using JS

 ## What I didn't understand
-- Promise all
-- JS Maps
+- Asyncronous functions
-- How the f did it actually fetched the neccessary data

 ## How can it be improved
-- Better UI
+-[] Better UI
-    - Flipping card?
+    -[] Flipping card?
-- Search
+-[] Search
-- Fetch on scroll
+-[] Fetch on scroll
-- Realized in some SPA
+-[] Realized in some SPA
-- Display more data about selected Pokemon and show it in an interesting way
+-[] Display more data about selected Pokemon and show it in an interesting way